qleet/user-docs/docs/getting-started.md

 ## Deploy A Workload

-To deploy a workload using Threeport, you minimally need to create two API
-objects: a `WorkloadDefinition` and a `WorkloadInstance`.
-For this example, we're also going to create a `WorkloadServiceDependency` to manage connections to the blockchain.
-More on this shortly.
-We can create all three resources with a single configuration file.
+To deploy a workload using Threeport, you minimally need to create two API objects: a `WorkloadDefinition` and a `WorkloadInstance`.
+We can create both resources with a single configuration file.

 First, create a workspace on your local filesystem: